Witch trials in Hungary: Regional situation

-The witch trials
+Witch trials

 In Hungary, a witchcraft case often originated from a conflict between individuals or families.
 In contrast to many other countries, they occurred in all classes of society, both among the peasantry, the merchant class as well as among the nobility, and a normal case was caused by a conflict between two people, in which one family accused a rival family from having caused them injury by the help of witchcraft.
 When an aristocrat was accused, they were defended by a lawyer and was more often able to summon witness to testify to their defense.

 It was also common for villages to be accused by Austrian soldiers which were quartered in the village.
 In witchcraft cases, it was not uncommon for commoners to successfully accuse aristocrats, and children to point out adults, which was otherwise uncommon.
 Among common victims of the witch trials were the folk healers (tudos), as was the Táltos, men and women who functioned as shamans, a position which still existed in Hungary from the pre-Christian Pagan Hungarian religion.
 The taltos claimed to regularly leave their body to attend gatherings of other taltos with whom they performed ritual conflicts, a phenomenon from Pagan belief which the authorities interpreted to be a Witches' Sabbath.

 In Hungary, witch trials in the cities were conducted by the city courts, while witch trials in rural areas were conducted by the private feudal courts of the estates belonging to the nobility.
 The ordeal of water and torture was commonly used in Hungarian witch trials both to confess guilt and point out accomplices, and the method of execution was commonly burning at the stake or to be buried alive.

 End

-In the mid 18th-century witch trials was commonly considered outdated in most of Europe except Poland, but in Hungary, they had reached their most intense stage.
+In the mid 18th-century witch trials were commonly considered outdated in most of Europe except Poland, but in Hungary, they had reached their most intense stage.
 This was a matter of embarrassment to Austria (which controlled Hungary) and the royal court physician Gerard van Swieten convinced Empress Maria Theresa that the witch trials in Hungary must be stopped.
 This resulted in a royal command which summarily repelled Hungarian witchcraft convictions from 1756 onward, ending witchcraft executions, and finally in a law banning the death penalty for witchcraft in Hungary in 1768.
-Despite the law, however, an illegal witch trial was conducted which ended in an execution in Kesmark (Kezmarok) in 1777, which was to become the last witchcraft execution in Hungary.
+Despite the law, however, an illegal witch trial was conducted which ended in an execution in Kesmark (Kežmarok) in 1777, which was to become the last witchcraft execution in Hungary.